fodydev/afrim-data/README.md

-Clafrica Data Repository
+# Clafrica Data Repository

-Clafrica
+## Clafrica
-===

-Key sequence for african languages based on the clafrica code of Resulam.
+Configuration for the Clafrica input method based on the Clafrica code of Resulam.

-- Clafrica single
+- Clafrica code for single characters
-- Clafrica double
+- Clafrica code for double characters

-Nufi
-===

-Nufi suggestion
+## Nufi
+Clafrica extension for the Nufi language.
 - Nufi SMS
+- Date translator
+- Numerals translator